The Richmond Main Post Office is an essential economic, historic, and cultural asset to Downtown Richmond, providing vital services to the community.

 Although USPS reversed it’s decision to sell the Richmond Main Post Office, the fight is not over.
 Join us in protecting the post office: help get it on the National Register of Historic Places.
 If you can help in any way with this process, contact us.

-Great news!
-On July 16, 2018, USPS announced, via letter, its decision to cancel the sale of the Richmond Main Post Office, stating: “after careful analysis of changing marketing conditions, [USPS has] determined it will not pursue the potential disposal of this Property as this time.
+This good news follows the Post Service’s announcement in July that it had decided to cancel the sale of the Richmond Main Post Office, stating: “after careful analysis of changing marketing conditions, [USPS has] determined it will not pursue the potential disposal of this Property as this time.
 If the USPS determines in the future that conditions are appropriate to pursue a disposal undertaking, it will reinitiate Section 106 consultation.”

 Huge thanks to everyone who attended the meetings, wrote letters, signed the petition, shared this story, and resisted USPS’s proposal to remove this vital service from the community!